igorcferreiradev/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game✊✋✌️

-A simple, interactive Rock Paper Scissors game built using JavaScript, HTML, and CSS.
-This game allows users to play against the CPU, and the animations and intuitive design make it enjoyable and easy to use.
+A straightforward, interactive Rock Paper Scissors game created with JavaScript, HTML, and CSS that brings the beloved hand game to life in a web browser.<br>Players compete against the CPU, with the CPU's selections generated randomly each round.

+The game features smooth animations and a user-friendly design.
+After the player makes a selection—Rock, Paper, or Scissors—the CPU randomly picks its option, and both selections are revealed with dynamic shake animations to build suspense.<br>The interface then shows the winner according to the traditional game rules.

 Features